lllyasviel/stable-diffusion-webui-forge/README.md

 Note that running `update.bat` is important, otherwise you may be using a previous version with potential bugs unfixed.

 ![image](https://github.com/lllyasviel/stable-diffusion-webui-forge/assets/19834515/c49bd60d-82bd-4086-9859-88d472582b94)

+### Advanced Install

+If you are proficient in Git and you want to install Forge as another branch of SD-WebUI, please see [here](https://github.com/continue-revolution/sd-webui-animatediff/blob/forge/master/docs/how-to-use.md#you-have-a1111-and-you-know-git).
+In this way, you can reuse all SD checkpoints and all extensions you installed previously in your OG SD-WebUI, but you should know what you are doing.

+If you know what you are doing, you can also install Forge using same method as SD-WebUI.
+(Install Git, Python, Git Clone the forge repo `https://github.com/lllyasviel/stable-diffusion-webui-forge.git` and then run webui-user.bat).

 ### Previous Versions